Inside: How your military family can start a budget

 Budgeting has never been more important than it is now.
 There are so many necessities that strain our budget between groceries, clothes, and those unexpected expenses that always pop up at the worst moment.

 I’ve been there.
-I’ve worried about things like affording baby food, paying medical bills, trying to decide which bill I could pay and which one could be late.
+I have worried about things like affording baby food, paying medical bills, trying to decide which bill I could pay and which one could be late.

 I’ve also worried about “less-important” things like how many gifts I could get our son at Christmas and giving him a fun, Pinterest-worthy birthday party.